Once the highest-paid screenwriter in Hollywood, Herman Mankiewicz co-wrote "Citizen Kane" with Orson Welles before succumbing to alcoholism in 1953.

 Herman J. Mankiewicz saw Hollywood as a gold mine.
 Moving to the West to take a screenwriting job in 1926, he invited more East Coast writers to share in the film industry’s easy money.
 “Millions are to be grabbed out here and your only competition is idiots,” Mankiewicz telegrammed to a friend.
 “Don’t let this get around.”

 However, Hollywood success came at a cost.
 A notorious gambler and alcoholic with an acerbic wit, Herman “Mank” Mankiewicz wrote nearly 60 film scripts — with mostly no credit.
-But then, a writing credit on the 1941 film Citizen Kane made him infamous.
+But then, a writing credit on the 1941 film Citizen Kane made him a sensation almost overnight.
 From production to promotion, Mankiewicz’s work on the movie courted quite a bit of controversy.

 The Early Life Of Herman J. Mankiewicz